shahriarmostafiz/Wedding-Wizard/questions_and_answers.md

 <details><summary><b>Answer: C </b></summary>
 <p>

-#### Answer: C `'12`
+#### Answer: C `'12'`

-<i>IN javascript if we sum a number and a string the output is a concatenated string of the number and string.
+<i>In javascript if we add a number and a string the output is a concatenated string of the number and string.
-Here number 1 and string 2 is concatenated and the output is '12'</i>
+Here number 1 and string 2 is concatenated thus the output is '12'</i>

 </p>
 </details>